Workplace Violence Policy

 - some risk factors in the workplace, as supplied by the Office of Safety and Security.

-- the location and availability of the written Workplace Violence Prevention Program that would identify measures individuals can take to protect themselves from such risks, including specific safety procedures implemented to protect the College community.
+- the location and availability of the written Workplace Violence Prevention Program that would identify measures individuals can take to protect themselves from such risks, including specific safety procedures implemented to protect the University community.

 Retaliatory action against anyone acting in good faith who has made a complaint of workplace violence, who has reported witnessing workplace violence, or who has been involved in reporting, investigating, or responding to workplace violence is a violation of this policy.
-Those found responsible will be subject to disciplinary action in accordance with college policy and the applicable collective bargaining agreements.
+Those found responsible will be subject to disciplinary action in accordance with University policy and the applicable collective bargaining agreements.

 Responsibilities of the Office of Safety and Security